kolombet/6_password_strength/README.md

 # Quickstart

-When you run this script, you will be promted to enter password to check and blacklist url.
-If blacklist url is empty string, program will skip blacklist check.
+When you run this script, you will be promted to enter password to check.

-You specify password with parameter -p or --password and you can specify blacklist url with parameter -b or --blacklist
+You can specify blacklist url with parameter -b or --blacklist If blacklist url is empty string, program will skip blacklist check.

 Example of script launch on Linux, Python 3.5: